davidhenao/lab_vision/lab2_matlab/readme.md

 2. Try displaying the images read in the previous point using both commands
 3. What are the differences?

-    > "imshow" displays the image I where I is a grayscale, RGB (truecolor), or binary image.
+    > "imshow" displays the image "I" where "I" is a grayscale, RGB (truecolor), or binary image.
 While "image" creates an image graphics object by interpreting each element in a matrix as an index into the figure's colormap or directly as RGB values.
 With "image", the figure have matrix scale.
+I think image could be use better in

 ## Writing Images